Trail Access Locations

 The Forest Hill Section

-Picnickers and those attending recreation league games at Friends Park can set out for a walk on the trail that is adjacent to the ball fields and that winds it way to Blake’s Venture Park.
+Picnickers and those attending recreation league games at Friends Park can set out for a walk on the trail that is adjacent to the ball fields.
+The Trail winds it way to Blake’s Venture Park.
 Trail length: 1.7 miles.

 Points along the way include: